rising-dancho/node-review/README.md

 now, since it is deployed on render.. loading this site will be painfully slow. so pls bear with me if and when you try to visit it

 EDIT (9/8/2024):
-finally figured out how to deploy backend on verlce, here's the demo..
+finally figured out how to deploy backend on vercel, here's the demo..

 deployed on vercel demo: https://review-node-farm.vercel.app/overview